jacobpclouse/Online-Security-System/README.md

 - [ ] Setup Email Alerts to admin email to inform of new clients/client shutdowns and outages via Sendgrid API (socket server)
 - [ ] Use Django web server (WITH LOGIN) to access videos and play them in browser (seperate user DB, salt & hash)
 - [ ] Let users organize videos and query the db to filter videos by length, location, or timestamps
-- [ ] Allow users to control socket server and socket clients from Django Web GUI (ie: terminate connections, start connections)
+- [ ] Allow users to control socket server and socket clients from Django Web GUI (ie: terminate connections, start connections, specifiy port to run on, name camera feed)
 - [ ] Allow for the use of multiple client streams with a central socket server (can add/remove clients without disruptions)
 - [ ] Use bootstrap and Css to make front end responsive and organized
 - [ ] __OPTIONAL:__ Add Facial recognition to clients so they can identify who is in frame